NewsSTUDENT FOCUS: RESEARCH OPPORTUNITY PROGRAM

 Since last fall Rida Aamer (Economics and Statistics double major) and Lynda Chen (Finance and Economics specialist) have been working with Professor Karen Bernhardt-Walther, whose multi-year study aims to better understand how people cooperate to solve tasks.

 At the Undergraduate Research Forum.
-L-R: Professor Karen Bernhardt-Walther; Rita Aamer; Lynda Chen
+L-R: Professor Karen Bernhardt-Walther; Rida Aamer; Lynda Chen

 "A large study like this takes a team.
 The progress made this year would not have been possible without the efforts and hard work of Rida and Lynda," said Bernhardt-Walther.
 Following their stint at the research forum, we caught up with the students to hear their perspectives on the challenges and benefits of participation in the ROP.